IBM/ibm-iam-operator/DEVELOPMENT.md

 The [Makefile](./Makefile) is structured such that other dependencies of this project are obtained as they are needed by running `go install` or `curl` to download and install these dependencies to the `bin` directory of this project.
 The versions of these dependencies are pinned via defaulted variables within the Makefile.
-If you would like to run with different versions of these dependencies, install them to this project's `bin` directory and `export` the variables associated with each custom version.
+If you would like to run with different versions of these dependencies, install them to this project's `bin` directory and `export` the variables, associated with each custom version.
 These variables are as follows:

 - kustomize: